Annette Willson – a bit about me and what motivates me

 • Pilate’s Trainer and Educator

-My injury list is even longer but here I am riding, training, and loving my horse’s pain-free and at a level I am happy with.
+My injury list is even longer, but here I am riding, training, and loving my horse’s pain-free and at a level I am happy with.